ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 matches.

-To prevent downgrade attacks, if there are multiple algorithms which are in both the evidence and Reference Value then the digests calculated using all shared algorithms must match.
+To prevent downgrade attacks, if there are multiple algorithms which are in both the Evidence and Reference Value then the digests calculated using all shared algorithms must match.

 If the CBOR structure of the digest entry in the Reference Value or the